 My paintings take their inspiration from the lakes, forests and skies of a vast Swedish landscape and a very particular Nordic light.
 This is where they begin like snapshots from a road trip or plotted points on a map.

 A solitary hunting hide beside a forest road, thistly with dry branches, its spikes like a feathered nest.
 Solemn snowscapes have long shadows and fierce pink skies.
 Hot lupins, dark pines, dripping lakes and quiet fires.
 The distant echoes of the groaning, warping and thumping of a lake trapped under ice.

 This is a land where the imagination runs away and the uncanny resides, where the real and imagined co-exist.

 I am enticed by precarious boundaries, where land meets lake and light meets dark.
 In these unsteady places you are neither at risk nor safe but feel both at once.

-Whilst beguiling you, they are unsettling too, they pull you in with delicious colours and flick you back out with an abrasiveness.
+I weave threads of paint onto coloured linens and canvases and make exaggerated, luminous, livid landscapes.
 I invite an escape into a kind of utopia, where you can smell freedom and pine in the air, a place I think I know.
-Yet I nod to the nagging impossibility of it and remind you that good fairy tales have a lesson within them.
-I tell darker tales and dress them up in the fabric, the costume, of colour and light.
+Yet these paintings tell darker tales of tension, foreboding and longing, I dress them up in the fabric and costume of colour and light.